practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ## How to make a standalone executable for Linux with the GraalVM

-Scala, Kotlin and Clojure are "native" JVM (Java Virtual Machine) languages and this means that it's easy to build so called "fat JAR" or "uberJAR"/"überJAR" (JAR = Java Archive) files from their source code files.
+Scala, Kotlin, Clojure and Ballerina are "native" JVM (Java Virtual Machine) languages and this means that it's easy to build so called "fat JAR" or "uberJAR"/"überJAR" (JAR = Java Archive) files from their source code files.
 This one uberJAR file can then be compiled - with the help of the GraalVM ecosystem - into one native binary executable for Linux.

 ### SDKMAN! and Java versions